Pharmacy head to be sentenced in deadly meningitis outbreak | New Country 923

-BOSTON (AP) — The co-founder of a Massachusetts compounding pharmacy is set to be sentenced in a deadly nationwide meningitis outbreak that killed more than 60 people and sickened hundreds more.
+BOSTON (AP) — The co-founder of a Massachusetts compounding pharmacy is set to be sentenced Monday in a nationwide meningitis outbreak that killed more than 60 people and sickened hundreds more.

-Barry Cadden was acquitted of second-degree murder charges under federal racketeering law, but convicted on conspiracy and fraud charges.
-Sentencing is scheduled for Monday in federal court in Boston.
+Barry Cadden was acquitted of second-degree murder charges under federal racketeering law but convicted on conspiracy and fraud charges.

 Cadden was charged in connection with a 2012 fungal meningitis outbreak that was traced to contaminated injections of medical steroids made by the New England Compounding Center in Framingham.